 - We dry with kitchen paper or equivalent.

-Cleaning with solution for soaking, alcohol and salt
+Cleaning with solution for soaking, alcohol, salt and distilled water

 Another way to clean your old coins is to prepare a soaking solution.
 For this you can use isopropyl alcohol and salt.
 It is the perfect combination for cleaning buried coins because they are abrasive and acidic chemicals that remove any accumulation of dirt.